MicrosoftDocs/customer-insights/ci-docs/export-marketo.md

 ## Known limitations

 - The maximum customer profiles per export to Marketo is up to 1 million, which can take up to 3 hours.
 The number of customer profiles that you can export to Marketo depends on your contract with Marketo.
-- Exporting to Marketo is limited to segments.
+- Exports to Marketo is limited to segments.

 ## Set up connection to Marketo